terraswarm/urban-heartbeat-kit/README.md

 #### GDP Client

-The gateway comes with the c client and Python bindings for using GDP.
+The gateway comes with the C client and Python bindings for using GDP.